About the Investor Alliance for Human Rights

 Given the range of current threats to human rights globally, and the need to ensure greater accountability for corporate human rights abuses, coordinated investor action is needed to press companies to uphold their responsibility to respect human rights, and make sure governments and other actors create environments that protect human rights and enable responsible business conduct.

-To help meet this challenge, the Investor Alliance for Human Rights provides investors with a platform to engage companies on human rights, as well as states and standard-setting bodies to ensure these create policies and standards to prevent negative corporate human rights impacts, and hold companies accountable when they fail to do so.
+To help meet this challenge, the Investor Alliance for Human Rights (IAHR) provides investors with a platform to engage companies on salient human rights issues, as well as states and standard-setting bodies to ensure these create policies and standards to prevent and remedy corporate human rights abuses.

-In this process, the Investor Alliance increases investor leverage and capacity to identify, assess and address human rights and business issues through targeted action, education and multi-stakeholder engagement.
+In this process, the IAHR increases investor leverage and capacity to identify, assess and address salient human rights issues through targeted action, capacity building and multi-stakeholder engagement.

-The Investor Alliance convenes, informs, and activates investors to act on human rights and business risks through campaigns and urgent actions.
-The issues and sectors where our collective action is focused are identified through ongoing mapping of human rights and business issues, investors raising issues for consideration, and close collaboration with non-profit organizations (NGOs), trade unions, community-led organizations and others to identify emerging issues and gaps.
+The IAHR convenes, informs, and activates investors to act on human rights and business risks through campaigns and urgent actions.
+The issues and sectors where our collective action is focused are identified through ongoing mapping of human rights and business issues, investors raising issues for consideration, and close collaboration with civil society, trade unions, community-led organizations and others to identify emerging issues and gaps.

 The criteria used to inform decision-making on collective action is based on the degree of risk to people, including the severity, scope and scale of the corporate human rights abuse, and subsequently to business.
 Where risks to human rights are greatest, there is a risk to business, including operational, reputational and legal risks.